You've heard all about consent, but do you get it?

 • Consent is definite – it isn't a 'maybe' or an 'I think so'.

-• Consent can only be given voluntarily – so don't be trying the old 'You would if you loved me', 'Everyone else is' or 'But I want it so bad it huuuuurts...'
+• Consent can only be given voluntarily – so don't be trying those crook lines like "you would if you loved me", "everyone else is" or "but I want it so bad it hurts".
 Consent can't be given through pressuring someone, or any bargaining or threats... even if you think those tactics might lead to you getting what you want.

 GIF of man saying If you think you might be able to persuade someone to have sex even though they don't wan to, don't.